aav7fl/website-legacy/_posts/2017-02-22-improving-jekyll-2017.md

 href="https://www.kyleniewiada.org/blog/2017/02/improving-jekyll-2017/"
 ```

-There's always a chance that this could mess up.
-I'm positive I could break this if I put `/amp` somewhere in my title, but I decided that in my personal case, the pros far outweigh the cons.
+Whenever I grab the SEO tag, I make sure to run in through my "parser" first to fix it.
 Here's how I do it.
-Whenever I grab the SEO tag, I make sure to run in through my "parser" first to fix it.

 `_includes/amp-check.html`
 {% raw %}